http4k/http4k/src/docs/rationale/index.md

 **http4k** ticks all of these boxes.

-It allow us to construct entire suites of services which can be tested either wired together without HTTP, or spun up in containers in 1 LOC.
+It allow us to construct entire suites of services which can be tested either wired together without HTTP, or spun up in containers using a single line of code.
 The symmetric HTTP API also allows Filter chains (often called "Middleware" or "Interceptors" in other frameworks) to be constructed into reusable units/stacks for both server and client sides (eg. logging/metrics/caching...) since they can be composed together for later use.

 As a bonus, we can also easily create simple Fake servers for any HTTP contract, which means (in combination with CDC suites) you can end-to-end test micro-services in an outside-in way (using GOOS-style acceptance tests).